abd-dahan/CTF-writeups/TryHackMe/TeamCW/TeamCW.md

 but before that, make sure to add dev.team.thm into /etc/hosts, much like how we did earlier during setup
 ![Setting up /etc/hosts](./screenshots/12.png)
-<small>The IP is different from last time because this screenshot was taken at a separate day than the day of setup</small>
+<sub>The IP is different from last time because this screenshot was taken at a separate day than the day of setup.</sub>